 Before going into typeface classification, you need to understand a few terms related to typography and typeface and how they make certain typefaces better than others.

-Leading: It’s the pace between the lines of the content text, and it makes the text easy to read, and the default spacing is usually fine.
+Leading is the pace between the lines of the content text, and it makes the text easy to read, and the default spacing is usually fine.

-Tracking: The space between the letters or the characters is called tracking or character spacing.
+Tracking is the space between the letters or the characters is called tracking or character spacing.
 The character spacing is good when they aren’t too far apart or mashed together.

 If you look into the typography meaning, you will understand that typefaces are an excellent tool to make your content visually appealing to your audience.